-Swiss foreign ministry backtracks on embassy closures
+Swiss foreign ministry backtracks on embassy closures - SWI swissinfo.ch

 Under cost-cutting targets revealed last year, the embassy in La Paz would have had to shut in summer 2024, while the representation in Chengdu was due to shut at the end of 2023.

-The plans were reported by the NZZ am Sonntag last summer, and confirmed by the foreign ministry at the time.
+The plans were reported by the NZZ am Sonntag newspaper last summer, and confirmed by the foreign ministry at the time.

 + From July 2023: Bolivia embassy faces closure due to cost-cuts